pantheon-systems/drops-7/profiles/commerce_kickstart/modules/contrib/search_api/README.txt

   results are displayed – either by only indexing such items, or by filtering appropriately at search time.
   For search on general site content (item type "Node"), this is already supported by the Search API.
-To enable this, go to the index's "Workflow" tab and activate the "Node access" data alteration.
+To enable this, go to the index's "Filters" tab and activate the "Node access" data alteration.
 This will add the necessary field, "Node access information", to the index (which you have to leave as "indexed").
 If both this field and "Published" are set to be indexed, access